 6 Decent pizza

 After eating my way through many many of New York’s famous (and less famous, yet still fabulous) pizza joints, I have to admit that I’ve become a bit of a pizza snob.
 So it’s understandable that I was skeptical when I tried Home Slice, a pizza place that a lot of people had raved about.
 But guess what: It was definitely a good pizza!
 And days later I came across an article that the best pizza in all of Texas was actually coming from an Austin-based place as well: Via 313.
-While I didn’t get around to trying it before I left (another excuse to return!!)
-I trust the good reviews.
+This Detroit-style pizzeria has two locations in Austin and is well worth a visit.

 7 Red River music district